 The Bioethics Program is a part of the NIEHS' Ethics Program that provides educational, scholarly, and administrative support for research integrity at the NIEHS.
-The Bioethics Program sponsors annual training in responsible conduct of research and sponsors workshops, seminars, and focus groups on ethical issues in environmental health research.
-The NIEHS' bioethicist, David B. Resnik, J.D., Ph.D., works closely with the NIEHS Ethics Office, the NIEHS Institutional Review Board, the NIEHS Office of Human Research Compliance, and the NIEHS Office of the Scientific Director to develop institutional policies that promote research integrity and compliance with federal research policies and regulations.
+The Bioethics Program provides annual training in responsible conduct of research and sponsors workshops, seminars, and focus groups on ethical issues in environmental health research.
+The NIEHS' bioethicist, David B. Resnik, J.D., Ph.D., works closely with the NIEHS Ethics Office, the NIEHS Institutional Review Board, the NIEHS Office of Human Research and Community Engagement (OHRCE), and the NIEHS Office of the Scientific Director to develop institutional policies that promote research integrity and compliance with federal research policies and regulations.
 Dr. Resnik conducts interdisciplinary research on ethical, legal, and social issues in environmental health research and provides consultations for researchers and administrators on bioethics issues, problems, and concerns.

 - What Is Ethics in Research & Why Is It Important

 - Research Ethics Timeline (1932 - Present)

 - Glossary of Commonly Used Terms in Research Ethics